-3 Quick Steps for Using External Links to Enrich Your SAS VA Report
+3 Quick Steps for Using External Links to Enrich Your SAS Visual Analytics Report

 If you read my Thanks for the Negative Tweets Josh post on LinkedIn then you know that I’ve been working on some Twitter reports in SAS Visual Analytics.
 My goal is to have a set of reports that I can use for demos, training, blog posts, web-inars, and even eBooks.
 In my current draft the biggest challenge is determining what Twitter data tells an interesting story and provides the viewer with a takeaway.
 When exploring data, viewers need to start with a bigger picture and move to details, which can include linking to external sites.